Goat Cheese Pasta Salad

 Have you ever noticed that when you sneak a warm noodle right after the salad is dressed, it’s creamy and delicious, but once it’s chilled in the fridge for a few hours, it can be kind of dry?

 It almost seems like the dressing disappears sometimes, right?
-By stirring in the remaining half of the dressing once the noodles are already chilled, you’re guaranteed a nicely dressed pasta salad.
+By stirring in the remaining half of the dressing once the noodles are chilled, you’re guaranteed a nicely dressed pasta salad.

 Once you make pasta salad this way, you’ll never go back.